top of page

 Customary Collection Permit

-These rules ensure that all collection, use, and trade of pounamu are carried out respectfully, lawfully, and in accordance with tikanga.
+These frameworks ensure that all collection, use, and trade of pounamu are carried out respectfully, lawfully, and in accordance with tikanga.

 Customary Collection